-Timpla possesses over 10 years of nuclear industry experience, working in Operations, Training, Procedures and Merger Integration.
+Timpla possesses over 15 years of utility industry experience, working in Operations, Training, Procedures, Merger Integration and Process Improvement.
 She is a Prosci Certified Change Management professional.
 Timpla’s passion for employee engagement and performance improvement is infectious.
-She coaches entrepreneurship classes at UNC Kenan-Flagler Business School and is currently building her own 'sidepreneur' venture while working full time.
+She coaches entrepreneurship classes at UNC Kenan-Flagler Business School.
+She also pursues her own business ventures while working full time.

 Sounds like you have been building all the expertise that you need.

 I'm not a web developer, but I do have experience as a coach for entrepreneurs in the UNC Kenan-Flagler Entrepreneurship Program.

 Sounds like you've given some thought to your offering - which is great.
 But I really think you should focus on your market first and here's why - what you think the market may want and what they actually want may be different.

 First, I recommend that you don't even think about the competition.
 Your offering will be unique - just because it's you.
 You may be just what the market's looking for...

 I agree with another answer about niching down so I think focusing on Wordpress Woocommerce would be just fine...or a really good place to start.